Darrelle Revis To Dallas Cowboys Or New England Patriots After New York Jets?

 Darrelle Revis to the Dallas Cowboys?
 Maybe to the New England Patriots?
 Revis was released by the New York Jets on Tuesday (Feb.
 28), setting the stage for a new team to step up in free agency to offer him a new contract.
 Early Revis rumors have already suggested that he could sign the Cowboys, Patriots, Pittsburgh Steelers, or even the Seattle Seahawks now that he will have a choice again.

 The Darrelle Revis contract was negatively affecting the New York Jets’ salary cap space for the 2017 NFL season, making him a victim of winter roster cuts.
 As a report by Sportrac shows, Revis signed a five-year, $70 million contract with the Jets in 2015.
 Had he remained on the Jets’ roster this year, it would have cost the team $2.3 million in bonuses as well as Revis’ $13 million base salary.
-In order to part ways with Revis, the Jets cut him, leaving just $6 million left in base salary that will count against the New York Jets’ 2017 cap space.
+To part ways with Revis, the Jets cut him, leaving just $6 million left in base salary that will count against the New York Jets’ 2017 cap space.

 So what happens next?
 The bottom line is that by the Jets cutting Darrelle Revis, the team now has around $9.3 million in savings that it can allocate to other players.
 The Jets can save even more money if a new franchise offers him a contract.
 If the Dallas Cowboys, Seattle Seahawks, or New England Patriots give Revis a contract worth $6 million this season, then the Jets would officially be off the hook.
 If a team offers him a deal worth $5 million, then the Jets would simply have to cover the difference in his contracts.